 Existing Food Facility

 An existing food facility is one that is currently operating or has been closed, but is in acceptable condition for reopening a business.
 It may or may not be in good condition, requiring minor to major repairs, minimal to extensive changes to the facility and/or equipment to accommodate the proposed new menu.
 Conditions may or may not need significant changes to the facility and/or equipment to meet retail food establishment standards as established in the CA Retail Food Code (Cal Code) and/or to accommodate the proposed new menu.

-- To apply for a health permit and health services fees.
+- Apply for a health permit and pay health services fee.

-- To schedule a pre-opening inspection so a Environmental Health Specialist can evaluate the condition and cleanliness of the facility, the temperature of the refrigerators, discuss with the owner/operator any proposed changes to the facility, and determine if any corrections are necessary to meet retail food standards (Cal Code).
+- Schedule a pre-opening inspection with an Environmental Health Specialist to evaluate the condition and cleanliness of the facility, the temperature of the refrigerators, discuss with the owner/operator any proposed changes to the facility, and determine if any corrections are necessary to meet retail food standards (Cal Code).

 - If significant changes are made to the facility, the owner/operator is required to submit detailed plans to the Environmental Health Department for review and approval prior to beginning any changes.

 New Food Facility

-A new food facility is one that starts scratch, requiring new construction where no building currently exists.
-A new facility is also one that is established from an existing structure, but is remodeled to accommodate the new food facility.
+A new food facility is one that requires new construction where no building currently exists, or one that is established from an existing structure, but is remodeled to accommodate the new food facility.

 1. When starting from the ground up, contact the Planning Department to determine if the food facility is compatible with zoning

 2. Prior to submitting plans for review, contact Environmental Health to schedule a consultation to discuss proposed menu, Cal Code Requirements, potable water, and disposal of liquid waste.